-Once the above items have been discussed, and the Coordinator of Competitive Sports agrees that the RSO is prepared to move forward, the prospective club will present to the Coordinator and Sport Club Council during the Fall Semester for admission into the Sport Club Program.
+Once the above items have been discussed, and the Program Director agrees that the RSO is prepared to move forward, the prospective club will present to the Program Director, Coordinator of Competitive Sports, and Sport Club Council during the Fall Semester for admission into the sport club program.
 The club is allotted thirty minutes for a formal, professional presentation.
-The PowerPoint presentation and Budget Proposal Form must be submitted via Google Drive at least twenty-four hours prior to the scheduled meeting time.
+The PowerPoint presentation and Budget Worksheet - Projected FY must be submitted via email at least twenty-four hours prior to the scheduled meeting time.